-Report: Anthony Davis says DeMarcus Cousins 'went from a teammate to an enemy' in new interview
+Report: Anthony Davis says DeMarcus Cousins' departure turns him from 'teammate' to 'enemy'

 Anthony Davis on Boogie Cousins 👀 https://t.co/3aAj5jZqm0 pic.twitter.com/LAjNNk58ta— Complex (@Complex) July 30, 2018

-Other topics covered in the interview include his favorite food and spots to eat in New Orleans (the article incorrectly refers to Emeril's as "Emerald's"), how he thinks he'll mesh with new teammate Julius Randle ("I'm excited we can have him.") and more.
+Other topics covered in the interview include his favorite food and spots to eat in New Orleans (the article incorrectly interprets Davis' answer of Emeril's as "Emerald's"), how he thinks he'll mesh with new teammate Julius Randle ("I'm excited we can have him.") and more.

 Rumors about DeMarcus Cousins going west for the 2018-2019 NBA season were proved right Monday night.